ilovehotcakes/ESP32-Yun/README.md

 * password: passowrd of your WiFi network

 ### Json
-Use HTTP GET request [http://&lt;ESP32-YUN-IP-ADDRESS&gt;/json]() to get all setting in a Json object.
+Use HTTP GET request [http://&lt;ESP32-YUN-IP-ADDRESS&gt;/json]() to get all settings in a Json object.

 ### Button
 * Toggle setup mode: press and hold down for 5 seconds till the led turns on